org-metaeffekt/metaeffekt-core/docs/artifact-inventory-worksheet.md

 The type common supports to declare different types of artifacts, which are managed differently in documentation.
 Currently the implementation supports:

+* **&lt;empty&gt;**: Identifies a generic artifact.
+This is the default.
 * **file**: Identifies that the artifact is a file.
-This is the default.
-If nothing is specified the artifact is handled as a file.
+While this is more explicit the treatment of files is the same as for general artifacts.
 * **package**: Identifies the artifact as a operating system level package (consisting of multiple files)
 * **nodejs-module**: Identifies the artifact as nodejs-module (or as web-module in general)

-In the future further types may be specified as required for the adjecent tooling.
+In the future further types may be specified as required for the adjacent tooling.